Skip to main content

 is a segment space that contains a modules (DMSDAC and DMSSAC) used by CRR, SFS, or BFS server virtual machines, so it is fair game to overlap with other program products or place above 32M line since it is only for a subset of virtual machines and these machines might already be greater than 32 meg.

-This logical segment contains the REXX run time library used for the CMS parts that are shipped as compiled REXX programs.
-It is used by every CMS user and can be located above the 16 meg line.
-It was first included in CMS 12 and is currently located in the CMSVMLIB physical segment.
-If you have the full REXX compiler library installed, you should use the full library instead of DMSRTSEG.
+This logical segment contains the callable services library (CSL) and the REXX run time library used for the CMS parts that are shipped as compiled REXX programs.
+The CMSVMLIB logical segment is loaded by default in the SYSPROF EXEC, so every CMS user has this segment loaded.
+It can be located above the 16 meg line.
+It is contained in the CMSVMLIB physical segment.
+If you have the full REXX compiler library installed, you should use the full library.

 SVM